bharathreddy2103/bharathreddy2103/README.md

 ## 📚 **Learning & Growth**
 🌱 Currently diving into **MLOps** and **AiOps**.
 📖 Writing technical blogs on [Medium](https://medium.com/@nbkumar2103).
-💡 Sharing knowledge and engaging with the DevOps community on [LinkedIn](www.linkedin.com/in/bharath-kumar-reddy2103).
+💡 Sharing knowledge and engaging with the DevOps community on **LinkedIn** (https://www.linkedin.com/in/bharath-kumar-reddy2103/).

 ---